Original Hotcake House

 Diner in Portland, Oregon, U.S.

-The Original Hotcake House is a diner in Portland, Oregon's Brooklyn neighborhood, in the United States.
-In his 2018 overview of late-night, low-budget food in Portland, Michael Russell of The Oregonian wrote, "If you've never crashed down in front of a plate of pancakes and fried eggs at the Original Hotcake House after a night out, you might not have lived in Portland long enough."
+The Original Hotcake House is a diner in Brooklyn, Portland, Oregon.

+In 2018, Michael Russell of The Oregonian wrote, "If you've never crashed down in front of a plate of pancakes and fried eggs at the Original Hotcake House after a night out, you might not have lived in Portland long enough."
 Prior to the COVID-19 pandemic, the restaurant offered 24/7 service except on Thanksgiving and Christmas.